No housing bubble, but Bank of England says it is watching closely

 Stephen Lewis, chief economist at Monument Securities said the FPC - which is tasked with spotting risks to the economy from the financial system - was right to hold off for now.
 "It's probably the right thing at the moment.
 There is a lot of uncertainty at present about the housing market."

 The housing recovery has been helped by government and Bank measures to free up mortgage lending.
-A new phase of the government's Help to Buy programme is to be launched in January.
+A new phase of the government's Help to Buy program is to be launched in January.

-Governor Mark Carney and Chancellor George Osborne have shown no concern about the prospect of a housing price bubble, pointing to levels of activity in the property market that are below their pre-crisis peak.
+Governor Mark Carney and finance minister George Osborne have shown no concern about the prospect of a housing price bubble, pointing to levels of activity in the property market that are below their pre-crisis peak.

 But earlier this month, a group representing British property surveyors called on the Bank to take measures to slow mortgage lending if national house price growth exceeds 5 percent a year.